mourjo/VMScheduling/notes.md

 Here's what we did for each scheduler (the detailed results are in the /results folder):

 ### Anti-affinity scheduler (antiAffinity flag)
-We use a hash map to keep track of all hosts that do not run a VM from that class (all eligile hosts for a VM class).
+We use a hash map to keep track of all hosts that do not run a VM from a class (ie, one map entry = all eligible hosts for a VM class).
 We got a VM's class by dividing its ID by 100.

 Time complexity of allocation: O(1) per allocation